krose098/CASDA/README.md

 # CASDA
 ## a repository for CASDA-related tools

 I've developed this notebook (based on code obtained from Dr. Laura Driessen, who got it from Dr. Minh Huynh) to download publicly available CASDA data around a given object's coordinates (or a .csv of objects/coordinates).
+[View Notebook](https://github.com/krose098/CASDA/blob/main/CASDA_Lightcurve_Public.ipynb)

 All you need to do is have an OPAL login, add your source details, (pray that CASDA is working), and it will:
 1) Download the component catalogues into a newly created, named folder (you can play around with the code and download other data products too)